fod/pands-project2021/README.md

 ## Requirements

-This project was made using the following:
+This project was made using the following Python version and package versions:

 - Python 3.9.3
 - pandas 1.2.4